Röya: Career

 Aliyar got Roya started with her singing career as a member of the W-Trio girls-band in 1999, with two other soloists: Elnara Khalilova and Natavan Habibi.
 In March 2003, Roya decided to leave the band to pursue a solo career and later, quickly became one of the country's most popular stars, enjoying admiration from a generation of young Azerbaijani fans.
 Her debut single "Bilersenmi?" was released in early September 2003 and her debut album Söyle was released in May 2004.
 From 2004, Roya gave nearly 10 solo-performances in Baku and about 15 performances across the country.
 In 2008, Roya gave two solo-concerts in March and July.
 In March 2009 she gave 2 live performances in Baku with a chamber orchestra conducted by Teymur Geockchayev.
 At the same time her third album Bax (Look!) was released in Azerbaijan.

 Personal life

-From 2008 to 2014, Roya was married to Anar Jalilov.
-On 25 October 2009 she gave a birth to a son who was named Huseyn.
+From 2008 to 2014, Roya was married to Anar Jalilov, with whom she has a son born in 2009.